 - One is to make changes to your calendar

-- One is to send out with meeting invites
+- One is to send out meeting invites

-When you send out the link for people to choose from your availability, they select the times that work for them and it syncs with your poll outcomes link.
+When you send out the link for people to choose from your availability, they select the times that work for them, and it syncs with your poll outcomes link.
 From there, you can decide the ideal meeting times for everyone involved.
-It doesn't have the most integrations, but it does the trick.
+Though it might not have the most integrations, it definitely does the trick.

 YouCanBook.Me is another popular group scheduling tool for teams.
 It's a simple but powerful tool.
-The system integrates with GCal, Office 365, and iCal.
+The system integrates with Google Calendar, Outlook.com, and Office 365.
 Additionally, the tool is good for large organizations because you can use the calendar to book multiple people, services, or locations.

-It's optimized for mobile and customizable -- you can tailor your colors and notifications to fit your needs.
+It's optimized for mobile and customizable — you can tailor your colors and notifications to fit your needs.
 Its customer booking system allows your clients to choose their specified times in the correct time zone.
 You can add buffers between appointments and adjust appointment length.
 You also can block off times on your schedule.

 Overall, it's a great tool for teams and groups looking to shave off a few hours per week in back-and-forth emails.

-Clients can book their meetings based off of your availability.
+Clients can book their meetings based on your availability.
 The calendar accounts for time-zone differences and allows for data tracking.
-It syncs with GCal and Office 365.
+It syncs with Google Calendar and Office 365.

 If you're looking for a feature-heavy one-stop-shop for sales teams and group scheduling, this is a good solution for you.

-TimeTrade is a solid group scheduling tool.
-It's mobile-optimized, and you can match clients to employees and services.
+TimeTrade is a group scheduling tool that’s mobile-optimized, and you can match clients to employees and services.
 Additionally, the tool allows you to enable video calling for appointments, and you can connect TimeTrade to your CRM to facilitate easy process flow.

 Notifications are easily enabled for both you and your customers.
 You can set your own rules for meeting design and availability, and even check out your analytics using this tool.

-Cogsworth is a scheduling service with a focus on smooth customer experience that integrates with Office 365 and GCal.
+Cogsworth is a scheduling service with a focus on smooth customer experience that integrates with Office 365 and Google Calendar.
 It's customizable based on location, availability, and services provided.

 Through a step-by-step question process, you can schedule your appointments.
 You'll have to input: